 - the financial hardship experienced by the venue operator is of a temporary nature and financial recovery is expected within a reasonable period.

-Who decides whether to grant a variation or penalty interest waiver?
+Who decides whether to grant a variation?

-The executive director will:
+The department will:

 How to submit a request